 High-pressure lines and equipment

-Explosions, fires, electrical and other hazardous energy, and confined spaces
+Explosions, fires, and hazardous energy sources

-Explosions and fires can occur on rigs when flammable gases, such as well gases, flammable vapors, or hydrogen sulfide, ignite.
+Explosions and fires can occur on rigs when flammable gases, such as well gases, flammable vapors, or hydrogen sulfide ignite.
 These harmful substances can be released from wells, trucks, or equipment like tanks and shale shakers.